Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research.

-UChicago’s No Barriers, a new access and affordability program, ensures that students from every background, regardless of their financial need, will find a home on campus.
+UChicago’s No Barriers, an access and affordability program, ensures that students from every background, regardless of their financial need, will find a home on campus.
 No Barriers waives the application fee for every family who will be applying for need-based financial aid.
 UChicago meets 100% of every family’s demonstrated financial need, and the need-based aid is awarded as grants, not loans.
 By eliminating loans in aid packages, students can chart their future around their personal passions and goals rather than change course due to debt or financial pressure.

 The residential housing system is a vital element of the College community.
 Modeled after the British house system, the 38 College houses eat together at shared dining tables, explore Chicago at sporting and cultural events, and compete against each other in intramural sports.
 Each student is guaranteed housing for four years, and though it is only required for first-year students, many remain to enjoy the house system’s perennial traditions.

 Undergraduates actively participate in more than 400 student organizations encompassing athletics, the arts, community service, and Greek life.
 Varsity teams compete at the NCAA Division III level in the UAA Conference.
 More than 70% of the student body participates in UChicago’s extensive intramural and club sports programs, which offer a wide range of sports such as softball and inner tube water polo.